pivotal/docs-tap/getting-started/customize-dev-portal-example.md

 Where:
 - `DEVELOPER-NAMESPACE` is the configured developer namespace on the cluster

-Once the workload is deploy, you can observe it in the `Supply Chains` section of the Tanzu Developer Portal
+Once the workload is deployed, you can observe it in the `Supply Chains` section of the Tanzu Developer Portal

 ![Deployed workload](../images/configurator/tdp-configurator-workload.png)